|Name||Protection and Advocacy for Persons with Disabilit|

 G. Outreach to unserved/underserved populations

 The CAP program brochure is the primary written tool that CAP uses to educate potential clients about its services.
 It is available in English, Spanish and in large print.
 Information on CAP is also provided in the general agency brochure published by the Office of Protection and Advocacy for Persons with Disabilities.
 The agency also developed and distributes a fact sheet called “How Can P&A Help Me?” that describes the types of services provided by the agency.
-This is included with all closure letters sent to individuals requesting Information and Referral services from P&A. It is available in both English and Spanish.
-During the 2012 fiscal year, more than 3,500 information and referral callers received the publication in a closure letter.
+This is included with all closure letters sent to individuals requesting Information and Referral services from P&A and is a primary handout at all resource events.
+It is available in both English and Spanish.
+During the 2013 fiscal year, more than 3,300 information and referral callers received the publication in a closure letter.

-During the 2012 fiscal year, CAP continued to collaborate with other federal programs housed at the Office of Protection and Advocacy for Persons with Disabilities on outreach to underserved populations.
+During the 2013 fiscal year, CAP continued to collaborate with other federal programs housed at the Office of Protection and Advocacy for Persons with Disabilities on outreach to underserved populations.
 As the information on presentations (Section E, pg.
 3) indicates, most of the CAP activities involved outreach to the Latino and African American communities.
-During the 2012 fiscal year, most of the outreach was through resource fairs and disability specific activities.
+During the 2013 fiscal year, most of the outreach continued to be through resource fairs and disability specific activities.
 A great deal of these outreach activities are conducted in collaboration with the P&A’s Community Advocacy Specialist who is bilingual and bicultural.
+The resource and informational events occurred in both rural and urban areas in geographically diverse areas of the state.

 The Office of Protection and Advocacy for Persons with Disabilities (P&A) continued to maintain the Spanish version of its website.
 Information about P&A programs is available on this site.
 The Spanish versions of P&A publications including the CAP brochure, are also ready to read or download.
 The content of the Spanish version of the P&A website was improved as P&A publications were updated and developed.